Addounia TV: During the Syrian Civil War

 On September 23, 2011, the Council of the European Union added Addounia TV to its list of sanctioned individuals and entities, on the basis that Addounia TV had "incited violence against the civilian population in Syria.
-After one months on October 20, 2011 Addounia TV was interrupted on Hotbird.
+After one months on 20 October 2011 Addounia TV was interrupted on Hotbird.
 Addounia TV channel said that the sanctions imposed by the European Union contradict media freedom and the international conventions which protect the freedom of expression.

-Addounia TV has suspended on February 5, 2012 its SMS 'Breaking News' service temporarily because it was hacked by the opposition.
+Addounia TV has suspended on 5 February 2012 its SMS 'Breaking News' service temporarily because it was hacked by the opposition.

 The Arab League officially asked the satellite operators Arabsat and Nilesat to stop broadcasting Syrian media, including Addounia TV in June 2012.
 Syrian State News Agency, SANA, called the move to stop broadcasting a "misleading campaign launched against Syria."

 President Bashar al-Assad gave an interview on 29 August 2012 to Addounia TV in which he talked on the local and regional developments.
 The whole interview is available on YouTube with English subtitles.

 On 5 September 2012, Syrian Television Channels broadcast were broken off on Arabsat and Nilesat, including Addounia TV.

 Journalist Suheil al-Ali from Addounia TV died on 4 January 2013 after suffering wounds from four days prior when opposition fighters opened fire on him in Damascus countryside while on his way home from work.

-On May 16, 2013, the US Department of State included Addounia Television to the US blacklists of sanctions.
+On 16 May 2013, the US Department of State included Addounia Television to the US blacklists of sanctions.

-On March 25, 2014, Addounia Television broadcasting returned on Nilesat following the channel's more than 18 months suspension.
+On 25 March 2014, Addounia Television broadcasting returned on Nilesat following the channel's more than 18 months suspension.
+The channel would later be shut down from either sometime in 2015 or 2024.